HarkerRobo/robotics-website/README.md

 The website uses [Node.js](https://nodejs.org/en/) for backend and [Bootstrap 3.3](http://getbootstrap.com/docs/3.3/) + [JQuery](http://jquery.com/) for the frontend.
 More info can be found in [the Setup section](#setup).
 The new external facing website uses vanilla Javascript and CSS.

-The current Director of Application Development (and webmaster) is [Chirag Kaushik](https://github.com/chiragzq).
+The current Director of Application Development is [Arjun Dixit](https://github.com/dixits1).
 The website can be found at https://robotics.harker.org/.

 ## Setup
 ### Install mongoDB